TheRoks/therokscom/blog/content/posts/2019/10/efficient-building-a-monorepo-on-azure-devops/index.md

 title: "Efficient building a monorepo on Azure DevOps"
 path: "/efficient-building-a-monorepo-on-azure-devops/"
 tags: ["DevOps", "Azure", "Powershell", "git"]
-excerpt: Optimize a build process in a monorepo in Azure DevOps using all new features like Yaml pipelines, Pipeline Artifacts, Cache Beta and Azure's Rest API.
+excerpt: Optimize a build process in a monorepo in Azure DevOps using all new features like Yaml pipelines, Pipeline Artifacts, Cache Beta, and Azure's Rest API.
 created: 2019-10-13
 updated: 2019-10-13
 ---

-Since a while I've been working in a monorepo.
+For a while, I've been working in a monorepo.
 With a monorepo I mean, we choose to put all the code of an entire website in one repository.
-This code contains NET code for Sitecore, Angular single page apps, styling with Sass and some migrated legacy code from AngularJS.
+This code contains NET code for Sitecore, Angular single-page apps, styling with Sass, and some migrated legacy code from AngularJS.
 Yes, even the legacy code is in the repository.

 ## As it happened

-At the beginning this kind of repository starts small, but after a few months it starts growing, and growing.
+In the beginning, this kind of repository starts small, but after a few months, it starts growing and growing.
 All the problems that you'll find on the internet about monorepos arise.
-In this post I'll describe how we tried to solve the build performance that was rising to over an hour to manage it back to bbeing on average on 12 minutes.
+In this post, I'll describe how we tried to solve the build performance that was rising to over an hour to manage it back to being on average on 12 minutes.

 ## Situation report

-As mentioned before the repository consists of .NET, Angular, AngularJS and Sass code.
+As mentioned before the repository consists of .NET, Angular, AngularJS, and Sass code.
 All have their specifics.
 The .NET code is one big solution with a growing number of projects, at the moment of writing this, it's at 90 projects.
 Many of them are not related to each other, as we follow the [Helix principles of Sitecore](https://helix.sitecore.net).

 The Angular code is brand new and uses NX to optimize all building and testing tasks.
-Angular uses a lots of Node modules, which is heavy on Windows, but working nicely on a Linux environment.
+Angular uses lots of Node modules, which are heavy on Windows but working nicely on a Linux environment.
 This last is also applicable for Sass and AngularJS code.

 ## Use the right hardware for the job

 Building a .NET solution with MSBuild can be done with a lot of flags, one of them is to use all the core on the build agent.
 One requirement, you'll need cores.
-Cores come with money off course, but on a Sitecore Helix based solution, more cores is better.
+Cores come with extra money off course, but on a Sitecore Helix based solution, more cores are better.
 Typically I would go for at least 8 cores.

-Build client side code, like Angular or Sass is a quite different story.
-In this case all the cores on your Windows build agent will lose it from a much cheaper Linux build agent.
-We had a 8 cores Windows build agent, which was slower than the 2 core hosted Ubuntu build agent of Azure DevOps.
-In the case of money, build your client side code on a Linux based environment.
+Build client-side code, like Angular or Sass, is a quite different story.
+In this case, all the cores on your Windows build agent will lose it from a much cheaper Linux build agent.
+We had an 8 cores Windows build agent, which was slower than the 2 core hosted Ubuntu build agent of Azure DevOps.
+In the case of money, build your client-side code on a Linux based environment.
 That's why these guys work on a MacBook, not only because it's fancy.
-If you here for a 2 or mores cores, it depends on your needs, the more is better.
-But keep in mind that not all node task runner support multi core when running there tasks.
+If you here for 2 or more cores, it depends on your needs, the more is better.
+But keep in mind that not all node task runners support multi-core when running their tasks.
 If you want to run multi-core, take a look at [Nx](https://nx.dev).

 ## Minimize network traffic

-On a build agent you want as least as possible network traffic.
+On a build agent, you want as least as possible network traffic.
 Network traffic costs time and time is what we want to save.
 A few tips on this:

-* Use `git fetch depth 1`, as a monorepo can get really large, we often still need just the latest version of the code to build.
+* Use `git fetch depth 1`, as a monorepo can get large, we often still need just the latest version of the code to build.
 * Use `npm ci` instead of `npm install`, [see this link](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable)
 * Use npm install argument `--no-audit` and `--prefer-offline`, they both save a lot of network traffic.
-If you really want to do an audit on your npm package run a separate task npm audit to show all your vulnerabilities, but not every npm install.
+If you want to do an audit on your npm package run a separate task npm audit to show all your vulnerabilities, but not every npm install.

-For more information on how to get best performance with NPM check [this blog](http://www.tiernok.com/posts/2019/faster-npm-installs-during-ci/)
+For more information on how to get the best performance with NPM check [this blog](http://www.tiernok.com/posts/2019/faster-npm-installs-during-ci/)

 ## Use the right strategy for the job

 Building a pipeline for a monorepo can be challenging.
 Think about what can be done in parallel and what must be sequential.
-In case of monorepo with .NET, Angular, Sass and AngularJS code, nothing really depends on other artifacts.
-Who is responsible for the final deploy package?
-Usually we would say it's the .NET build, whereas we deploy it to a Azure WebApp as a Webdeploy package.
+In the case of monorepo with .NET, Angular, Sass, and AngularJS code, nothing depends on other artifacts.
+Who is responsible for the final deployment package?
+Usually, we would say it's the .NET build, whereas we deploy it to an Azure WebApp as a web deploy package.

-First challenge over here, how do we make one package of those 90+ web application projects.
-Let's first start by not creating 90 webdeploy packages, but let all the projects publish their artifacts to disk e.g. `$(Build.ArtifactStagingDirectory)\wwwroot`.
-Later on we will use this again.
+The first challenge over here, how do we make one package of those 90+ web application projects.
+Let's first start by not creating 90 web deploy packages, but let all the projects publish their artifacts to disk e.g. `$(Build.ArtifactStagingDirectory)\wwwroot`.
+Later on, we will use this again.

 Next challenge: how are we going to get all the compiled Sass and Angular code fitting in this picture.
-This code is not part of the .NET code structure, but lives in separate folders in the repository.
+This code is not part of the .NET code structure but lives in separate folders in the repository.

 This can be done by using the wpp.target files as I wrote before in [this previous blog post](/using-wpp-targets-file-together-sitecore).
-However, this makes the .NET code dependent on all the client side code.
+However, this makes the .NET code dependent on all the client-side code.
 This is not what you want, because it makes things slow.
 We solve this by using a .NET core project.
-In this project we have ItemGroups describing the mapping between the client side dist folders and the webroot.
+In this project, we have ItemGroups describing the mapping between the client-side dist folders and the webroot.
 With a `dotnet publish -o <path>` to the webroot folder all files will be copied to the webroot folder.

 ```xml
 <ItemGroup Label="Angular Apps">